 AIRA's Djurgården address gives it a Stockholm identity that is distinct from the downtown cluster, but the restaurant's awards profile connects it to a national conversation about Nordic ingredient-led cooking that is happening across multiple Swedish regions simultaneously.

-The European Peer Set
+The European comparable set

 For visitors arriving from elsewhere in Europe, the relevant comparisons shift.
 Modern European kitchens working at two-Michelin-star level with strong ingredient provenance logic are a recognizable category.
 The Ledbury in London and Rutz in Berlin occupy analogous positions in their respective markets: two-star credential, modern European framework, sourcing-led menus, and a level of external recognition that extends beyond national guides.
-AIRA's OAD European ranking of 114th in 2025 (up from 145th in 2024) places it within range of that peer set and suggests upward trajectory in external assessments.

 Planning a Visit